MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-1.0/use-query-parameters.md

 ## Select parameter

-Use the `-Select` query parameter to return a set of properties that are different than the default set for an individual resource or a collection of resources.
+Use the `-Select` query parameter to return a set of properties that are different from the default set for an individual resource or a collection of resources.
 With `-Select`, you can specify a subset or a superset of the default properties.

 For example, when retrieving a list of all the users, you can specify that only the **Id** and **DisplayName** properties be returned: